Prepare to have your world turned upside down!

-And if you want to test yourself on another Shakespearean masterpiece, get an instant French translation of “Macbeth” on Amazon now!
+And if you want to test yourself on another Shakespearean masterpiece, you can buy a French translation of “Macbeth” on Amazon.

 This “thinking like Shakespeare” technique can only open up the doors (of your mind) to become a better speaker and listener in French.
 We all know that when we delve into French, we like to think of the words in our head in English first, especially when we translate.
 That’s a terrible habit, but you can mould those speaking and listening skills (as well as writing) if you expand your Shakespearean-English train of thought and start using it when expressing yourself in French.

 Now who “woulda” thought that French and English share such a harmonious relationship in language?